fbpx

 Payment Plans

 Alternatively, you should enter into a payment plan with the IRS as soon as you can.
-Entering into a payment plan with the IRS reduces your interest rate and monthly penalties and can even lead to a tax lien release (if the IRS has placed one on you).
+Entering into a payment plan with the IRS reduces your interest rate and monthly penalties and can even lead to a tax lien release (if the IRS has placed one federal tax lien on you).

 Payment plans with the IRS are either: